beiatrix/beiatrix/README.md

 - 🤖 My go-to Netflix genres are comedy, documentary, and guilty-pleasure reality shows

-- 🌻 For fun, I love to go on hiking adventures with the boyfriend and dog, run by the beach, do hot yoga, cook and bake, tend to my houseplants, and travel the world!
+- 🌻 For fun, I love going on hiking adventures with my boyfriend and dog, practicing hot yoga, drawing and painting, eating incredible foods, and traveling with family and friends!